What is a Forester?

 Sustaining long-term forest health is the primary goal of forest management.
 Management prescriptions may include timber harvesting when it fits with landowner objectives and woodlot conditions.

 A forester can work in the public or private sector.
 Public sector foresters can work at the federal, state, or county level in a variety of roles.
 Some provide the public and landowners with education, outreach, and connect them to cost sharing and conservation programs.
 Some manage large tracts of public lands for multiple uses.
-Some may work for a university conducting research and outreach, or for a watershed, managing and protecting the public resource.

 Meet a forester & learn what they do: